solcana/Flutter-app-capstone/README.md

 # Flutter-app 🦋

-Be the social butterfly of traveling! ✈️
+Be the social butterfly of travel! ✈️

 ---